Using Git, GitHub, and GitHub Classroom for Courses

 3.2 Create the GitHub “Course” Organization

-Follow the instructions on creating an organization to create a new organization or select Create an organization
+Follow the instructions on creating an organization to create a new organization.

-on the left side of your account home page.
+- Click on the Octocat icon on the top left to go to your personal account home page.

 AU-DATA-413-613